Hayao0819/nm-vpngate/README.md

 sudo systemctl enable nm-vpngate
 ```

+Read the comments in `nm-vpngate.conf` to use advanced settings such as filters.

+All settings can be changed in the configuration file.

 ## Related directories and files
-These are the directories used by nm-vpngate
+These are the directories used by nm-vpngate.

+Some of these can be changed in the configuration file.

 - (DIR) ~/.nm-vpngate/
   Script saves openvpn config to the directory